subsquid/docs/docs/sdk/reference/openreader-server/api/intro.md

 sidebar_position: 10
 title: Intro
 description: >-
-  GraphQL and its support in Subsquid
+  GraphQL and its support in SQD
 ---

 :::info